fleetdm/fleet/docs/Deploying/Configuration.md

 Configurations used to control how Fleet interacts with the (coming soon) packaging server.
-These features are currently only intended to be used within Fleet Sandbox, but this is subject to change.
+These features are currently only intended to be used within Fleet sandbox, but this is subject to change.

 ##### packaging_global_enroll_secret